 The following chart shows my pace per month.
 It’s difficult to see trends here because there are several influencing factors, namely distance (I can maintain a faster pace over 5 miles than 10) and location (I’m much faster running the flat Esplanade along the Charles river than the hills of back home in California).

-Favorite Gear
+Favorite Gear#

 Note that the links may break as new models are released and old models are retired.
+The links to Amazon products are affiliate links and I earn a small commission on items you purchase.

-Road shoes: Brooks Ghost
+Road shoes: Brooks Ghost#

 The Ghost is a tried-and-true model.
 I have been running in Ghost models since 20181 and have had no issues.
 I’ve experimented with other Brooks models and other makers every now and then, but none have been as comfortable.